 Special Note Regarding Under-15s Rankings

 The March 2015 Selection Policy introduced Under-15 Rankings.
 However, a drafting flaw left open the issue of which events would constitute a point accumulation cycle, and how many events would constitute a ranking score.
-As an interim measure, and consistent with the rest of the Policy, the Under-15s Rankings will follow the same process as the Cadet Rankings, as set out in C4.1 - C4.6.
+As an interim measure, and consistent with the rest of the Policy, the Under-15s Rankings will follow the same process as the Cadet Rankings, as set out in C4.1 - C4.6, in addition to the inclusion of the National Under-15s Championships.
 This drafting flaw will be addressed in a future version of this Policy.